shervinea/cheatsheet-translation/es/refresher-linear-algebra.md

 **20. where aTr,i,bTr,i are the vector rows and ac,j,bc,j are the vector columns of A and B respectively**

-&#10230; donde aTr,i,bTr,i son los vectores fila and ac,j,bc,j son los vectores columna de A y B respectivamente
+&#10230; donde aTr,i,bTr,i son los vectores fila y ac,j,bc,j son los vectores columna de A y B respectivamente

 <br>